Joulence/react-course-learning-app-3/README.md

 # Simple User List React App

-This is a simple React application that allows users to add and remove users' username and age.
+This is a simple React application that allows users to add and users' username and age.

 ## Features

 - Add a new user with a username and age.
-- Remove a user from the list by clicking the delete button.
 - View the list of all added users.

 ## Installation